torognes/vsearch/README.md

 Various packages, plugins and wrappers are also available from other sources - see [below](https://github.com/torognes/vsearch#packages-plugins-and-wrappers).

-The source code compiles correctly with =gcc= (versions 4.8.5 to 10.2) and =llvm-clang= (3.8 to 13.0).
+The source code compiles correctly with `gcc` (versions 4.8.5 to 10.2) and `llvm-clang` (3.8 to 13.0).
 The source code should also compile on [FreeBSD](https://www.freebsd.org/) and [NetBSD](https://www.netbsd.org/) systems.